 - Napa Valley Film Festival: Where else can you find so many great films, along with world-class wine and food?
-The festival happens in November, but you need to start finding a place to stay far ahead of time.
-By late March most of the moderately-priced lodging in the area will be full.

 November Travel Tips

 - If you plan to travel anywhere above sea level, you should know the requirements for snow chains.
-They apply to personal and rented vehicles.
+They apply to both personal and rented vehicles.